-GMAT prep is a critical step in how to get an MBA, since this standardized test is a common requirement for graduate business schools.
-Preparing for the GMAT is tough, but necessary if you want to score well on the test and get into MBA programs, which are notoriously competitive.
-This is reflected in the MBA acceptance rates in the US and MBA acceptance rates in Canada, where average GMAT scores are a strong deciding factor.
-In this article, we’ll learn about the best GMAT prep strategies, a step-by-step guide to success, plus sample questions and answers to practice with.
+Learning the right GMAT studying tips is essential for getting into an MBA program, since this standardized test is a common requirement for graduate business schools.
+Preparing for the GMAT Focus Edition is tough, but necessary if you want to score well on the test and get into MBA programs, which are notoriously competitive.
+This is reflected in the MBA acceptance rates, where average GMAT scores are a strong deciding factor.
+In this article, we’ll learn about the best GMAT studying tips, a step-by-step guide to success, plus sample questions and answers to practice with.

 >>Want us to help you get accepted?
 Schedule a free initial consultation here <<

 The key to successful GMAT prep is to use personalized prep strategies.
-Every student has different ways of learning and studying, and the GMAT (Graduate Management Admissions Test) is not a one-size-fits-all challenge.
+Every student has different ways of learning and studying, and the GMAT Focus Edition is not a one-size-fits-all challenge.

 By personalized prep strategies, we mean the best GMAT prep is to use the studying methods that work best for YOU.
 Some students learn best by using prep books or watching webinars.
 Other students might prefer a GMAT prep course or one-on-one GMAT tutor.
 Maybe you prefer reading test questions aloud to yourself to reason out the answer.
 Or you might enjoy working in study groups to bounce ideas off of each other.